PUBLIC SERVICE COUNCIL

 Public Service Council?

-The Public Service Council is a network with the task of defending and promoting those basic values.
+The Public Service Council is a think tank with the task of studying, defending and promoting the basic values of public service broadcasting.
 The Council want to reinforce the democratic control of the organisations or companies with the by the government and parliament appointed mission to operate public service broadcasting.

 This can be done by developing active communication with the public service audience as well as participation in the public dialogue and the official consultations about public service.

 The Council is independent of political parties and has no connections to any authorities, companies or organisations.

 The Council is funded by membership fees only.